At-Home Safety Tips

 • Test all smoke alarms monthly with smoke.

-• Place smoke alarms away from kitchens, bathrooms and air vents.
+• Place smoke alarms away from kitchens, bathrooms, and air vents.

 • When your smoke alarm is activated without the presence of smoke or fire, it is called a 'nuisance alarm'.
-This may happen because the smoke alarm needs to be cleaned or is too close to appliances which release smoke or steam.
+This may happen because the smoke alarm needs to be cleaned or is too close to appliances that release smoke or steam.
 Consider moving your smoke alarm further away from your kitchen or bathroom.
 Do not deactivate or remove the batteries from the alarm.
 Working smoke alarms save lives.

 • Change batteries twice a year (recommended when you change your clocks).